Anthony Chickillo: 2016

 He began his second season as the third left outside linebacker on the depth chart behind Bud Dupree and Arthur Moats.
 Although he was mainly featured on special teams, he began to receive more reps as a rotational outside linebacker after Dupree missed the first ten games due to an abdominal injury.

 On October 9, 2016, Chickillo recorded three solo tackles, a forced fumble, and his first career sack on New York Jets' quarterback Ryan Fitzpatrick, during the Steelers' 31–13 victory.
 The following week, he earned his first career start against the Miami Dolphins and finished the loss with three solo tackles.
 During a Week 9 13–21 loss to the Baltimore Ravens, Chickillo made a season-high six combined tackles and was credited with a half a sack on Joe Flacco.
 The next game, he made a total of four tackles, forced a fumble, and sacked Dak Prescott during a 30–35 loss to the Dallas Cowboys.

 2017

-On February 14, 2017, the Pittsburgh Steelers signed Chickillo to a one-year, $615,000 restricted free agent tender.
+On February 14, 2017, the Steelers signed Chickillo to a one-year, $615,000 restricted free agent tender.
 He returned as the Steelers' third left outside linebacker behind Dupree and Moats, but began the regular season featured on special teams.

 On September 10, in the season-opening 21–18 victory over the Cleveland Browns, Chickillo had two sacks.
 In addition, Tyler Matakevich blocked a punt, which Chickillo recovered in the end zone for his first career touchdown and gave the Steelers their first points of the season.

 2018

-On March 13, 2018, the Pittsburgh Steelers extended an original round tender offer to Chickillo as a restricted free agent.
+On March 13, 2018, the Steelers extended an original round tender offer to Chickillo as a restricted free agent.
 On April 21, 2018, Chickillo officially signed his one-year, $1.90 million contract.